chennakeshavadasa/SSCS-Chipathon-2025-Team-Nirvana/README.md

 ##  Understanding the Behaviour of Ring Amplifier

-Based on the work by Hershberg et al., we explore how deadzone tuning affects the performance of the Ring Amplifier.
+Based on the work by Hershberg et al., we explore how deadzone tuning affects the performance of the Ring Amplifier and investigate its dynamic behavior across a full input voltage step.

 #### Implementation